-Both concepts rely heavily on method overriding (or override in English) of methods and variables in derived classes.
+Both concepts rely heavily on the overriding of methods (or override in English) of methods and variables in derived classes.

 Method overriding is a feature that allows a derived class to provide a different implementation of a method that is already defined in its base class.